Preston and District Pool League – League Regulations – 2026 Summer League

 The league will only accept teams playing from venues with a PR Postcode within 10miles of Preston City Centre

 a.
-Equipment:
+Standards:

 ii.
-Spider/Rest – must be provided
+Spider/Rest

 iv.
-Where a wall or other fixed structure prevents the use of a fullsize cue, the home venue must provide a shorter cue to ensure fair play.
+Where a wall or other fixed structure prevents the use of a full‑size cue, the home venue must provide a shorter cue to ensure fair play.

 b.
 Matches